Why Work Architecture starts with today's tasks, not future capabilities

 Simply analyzing jobs won't give us the full picture.
 AI reshapes industries.
 But remember: AI isn't replacing jobs.
 It's automating specific tasks.
 So how do we prepare?

-AI automates tasks, not skills.
+AI automates tasks, not capabilities.
 Tasks form the core of every role.
 To create a future-ready workforce, we first need to understand today's tasks.
-Once we have that understanding, we can:
+Once we have that understanding, we:

 • Identify tasks suited for AI automation.
 (It's rarely the whole job.
 Just certain tasks.)

-• Determine the skills needed to complete those tasks.
+• Determine the capabilities needed to complete those tasks.

-• Build a roadmap for reskilling.
-People move into more meaningful, higher-value work.
+• Build a roadmap for moving people into more meaningful, higher-value work.

 This reinvention of work starts with understanding tasks.
 That's where AI steps in.
 People step up to take on more impactful, human-centered roles.

-How do we predict the skillsets of the future?
+How do we predict the capabilities of the future?
 It takes more than analyzing today's roles.
 We need to deeply understand how tasks will evolve.
 Technology, customer needs, and regulations all shift.

-Here's the key takeaway: you can't predict future skills without first understanding today's tasks.
+Here's the key takeaway.
+You can't predict future capabilities without understanding today's tasks.
 "Future-proofing" is easy to talk about.
 The reality is more nuanced.
 Focus on what tasks people do now.
 Consider how AI supports them by automating some tasks.
 Free people up for creative, strategic, and uniquely human work.

 Before we think about tomorrow's jobs, start at the task level.
 Understanding today's tasks builds a workforce ready to adapt, grow, and thrive.